Why Alexander the Great was never defeated in battle

 In addition to its well-trained soldiers, Alexander's army was also well-equipped with the latest weapons and technology of its time.

-Macedonian soldiers were armed with the sarissa, a long spear that gave them an advantage in close combat.
+Macedonian soldiers were armed with the sarissa, a long spear that allowed them to engage enemies at a distance.

 Alexander was known for his use of cavalry, which provided his army with a level of mobility that was unmatched by his opponents.